 Stir it all together or leave that showy, crisp bacon on top!
 Now get out there, and make up these amazing beans for Father’s Day, Memorial Day, July 4th or any BBQ, potluck, picnic or game day that calls for crazy good, Best Ever Cowboy Baked Beans.

-f you need to prep your beans the night before or morning of your event, simply prep your beans as directly, only hold off on putting the bacon on until just prior to baking.
+If you need to prep your beans the night before or the morning of your event, simply prep your beans directly, and only hold off on putting the bacon on until just prior to baking.
 When ready to bake, remove from fridge and let sit on counter for 1 hour, add your diced bacon while preheating your oven and bake as directed.

-Do not freeze unbaked beans, changes the texture and taste, but if you must freeze them; bake them first, cool them and then freeze them.
+Do not freeze unbaked beans; doing so changes their texture and taste.
+However, if you must freeze them, bake them first, cool them, and then freeze them.

-Allow them to cool completely, place them in a BPA Free freezer container.
-Careful to leave about ½ – ¾ inch of room at the top for expansion when frozen.
-Baked Beans are good up to 6 months frozen.
-Thaw overnight in fridge, transfer to oven safe baking dish and reheat in 250-300°F oven until bubbly (about 30-45 minutes) or toss in crockpot on low until warmed.
+Allow them to cool completely, then place them in a BPA Free freezer container.
+Careful to leave about ยฝ – ยพ inch of room at the top for expansion when frozen.
+This Recipe for Cowboy Baked Beans are good up to 6 months frozen.
+Thaw overnight in the fridge, transfer to an oven-safe baking dish, and reheat in the 250-300°F oven until bubbly (about 30-45 minutes) or toss in crockpot on low until warmed.

-I reheated these in this cast iron oval baking dish the next day for dinner.
+I reheated these in a cast iron baking dish the next day for dinner.
 They were just.as.good!

 What to Serve with Cowboy Baked Beans